IlyaMatsuev/Apex-GraphQL-Client/README.md

 ./scripts/sh/update-org.sh {ORG_ALIAS}
 ```

-If you upload sources to a new scratch org, then run init script with such parameters as scratch alias, dev hub alias and amount of days the scratch will expire (optional).
+If you upload sources to a new scratch org, then run init script with such parameters as scratch alias, dev hub alias, and amount of days the scratch will expire (optional).

 ```bash
 ./scripts/sh/init-scratch.sh {SCRATCH_ALIAS} {DEV_HUB_ALIAS} {EXPIRED_IN_DAYS}
 ```

-4. Follow the instructions in script (if there are)
+4. Follow the instructions in the script (if there are)

 ## Usage

 The package can be used for the following:

 - Generate string GraphQL nodes, queries, mutations, etc
-- Send GraphQL requests with pre-build GraphQL serice
+- Send GraphQL requests with GraphQL HTTP service

 ...
 All other stuff is coming soon